About the Journal

 There are no charges for article submission or processing.
 JAEX uses the Open Journals System at Lund University (OJS), supported by Lund University’s Library.
 JAEX’s publisher is the Parapsychology Foundation (PF).
 JAEX is archived through PKP PN.

 DOI and Indexing

-All manuscripts will be refereed anonymously by at least two reviewers.
-The authors should mask their identities in the manuscript, including the reference section.
+All submissions will be analyzed with a computerized plagiarism software.
+If there is no indication of plagiarism they will be reviewed using a double-masked (blind) procedures, with empirical and theoretical papers reviewed by at least two reviewers and book reviews by at least one.
+The authors should mask their identities in the manuscript, including the reference section when appropriate, and delete identifying information from the file name and the identifying information for it.
 Accepted submissions are copyedited for grammar and style.
 The copyedited version will be sent to the author(s) for any required changes and approval.
 A prompt response is required.
 Substantive revisions are generally not allowed after the manuscript has been accepted.

 INSTRUCTIONS FOR AUTHORS

 Submissions to JAEX ought not have been published elsewhere in whole or in part (except for isolated sections or earlier conference versions), nor be under consideration for publication or in press elsewhere.
 Authors, must follow standards of expected ethical behavior, as described in the Statement on Ethics and Publication Standards below.
 Any ethical violation will result in rejection of the manuscript.
 If the violation is discovered after the work is published, the paper will be retracted and further actions may be pursued.